 Graduates choosing not to pursue sworn police officer status may be employed as civil servants or choose to continue their education at the Bachelor level.

-This program is designed to provide students with the courses necessary to meet 2 + 2 degree requirements for institutions offering Bachelor Degrees in Criminal Justice.
+The Criminal Justice Generalist program is designed to provide students with the courses necessary to meet 2 + 2 and 3 + 1 degree requirements for institutions offering Bachelor Degrees in Criminal Justice.

 Students selecting this major are strongly advised to meet with an OCC counselor throughout their program of study for courses that might be required at the transfer college you plan to attend.

 Graduating from this program does not automatically qualify the student for the Michigan Transfer Agreement (MTA) endorsement.
-Students in this program seeking MTA endorsement should work closely with an OCC counselor to identify classes from the MTA List which apply to the endorsement and to degree requirements.
+Students in this program seeking MTA endorsement should work closely with an OCC counselor to identify courses from the MTA List and appropriate math courses for transfer purposes which apply to the endorsement and to degree requirements.

 |CRJ 1010||Introduction to Criminal Justice||3|

 |CRJ 1050||Introduction to Security and Risk Management||3|

 |CRJ 1120||Criminal Law and Administration of Justice||3|

 |CRJ 2320||Police Administration||3|